In ancient India,

 Europe, ruby was thought to eliminate the plague and other diseases, while in

 ancient Greece and Rome, it symbolized love, passion, and courage.
-Ruby has also
+Ruby is also used for practical applications; its hardness and durability make it

 ideal for cutting tools and engraving.